June 12, 2026

 Leather Gloves

 Gloves keep your hands from going numb, right?
 The temperatures at the markets were cold and I’m so glad I brought a couple of pairs with me.
 Even my dinky gloves I bought in Paris on a cold day were better than nothing, but I learned from my first trip and on my second brought more robust choices.
-The three I brought were: leather with cashmere lining, Hestra ski mittens, (I also have my eye on these linked), and Smartwool gloves.
-Another great option is from Quince, linked here.
+The three I brought were: leather with cashmere lining, Hestra ski mittens, and Smartwool gloves.
+For some nice leather ones, these are my pick.
 My first trip I overlooked the importance of this when choosing what to wear at the European Christmas markets, and I didn’t make the mistake again.
 A good pair of gloves aren’t cheap, but you can wear them forever if you get a quality pair.

 Spanx Bodysuit - Perfect for an Under Layer